CiscoTestAutomation/pyats/docs/easypy/usages.rst

                             rerun.
 Can be used multiple times for multiple tasks.
       --rerun-condition  [ ...]
                             Results type list for the condition of rerun plugin.

+    xUnit:
+      --xunit [DIR]         Generate xunit report in the provided location.
+If used as a flag, generates xunit reports runtime directory

+    HTML Logging:
+      --html-logs [DIR]     Directory to generate HTML logs in addition to any existing log files.
+Note
+                            - will increase archive size due to log duplication.

     General Options:
       -h, --help            Show help information